RoonMoonlight/RoonsOverwatchGames/README.md

 # License
 Roon's Workshop License 2022

 You may freely use, modify, and share with others.
-But please remember two things, or bad things might happen:
+But please remember to follow these two rules:
 * Do not claim it as your own.
 Remember to credit the original author of the gamemode.
 * For Streamers/Content Creators: If possible, please link the gamemode to this github repository so others can find this easily.